michael-baker-us/kiro-test-tic-tac-toe/README.md

 # Multi-Game Platform

 A browser-based gaming platform featuring multiple games with simple tab-based navigation.
-Currently includes Snake and Tic-Tac-Toe games with comprehensive testing using property-based testing.
+Currently includes Snake, Tetris, and Tic-Tac-Toe games with comprehensive testing using property-based testing.
 Designed to work perfectly on GitHub Pages.

 ## Platform Features